 His Lordship Justice Wanasundara who was one of the members of the five-judge bench which heard the above case, did not agree with the majority judgment in that case and delivered a dissenting judgment.
-However, His Lordship Wanasundara J cited the above passage in his judgment in the case of The Public Service United Nurses Union Vs. Montague Jayawickrama, Minister of Public Administration and others.10 This was because the majority judgment in Abeywickrema 's case which existed at the time was binding on Court.
+However, His Lordship Wanasundara J cited the above passage in his judgment in the case of The Public Service United Nurses Union Vs. Montague Jayawickrama, Minister of Public Administration and others.11 This was because the majority judgment in Abeywickrema 's case which existed at the time was binding on Court.

 In that case, the Public Services United Nurses Union (Petitioner) to which the majority of the Government nurses at that time had belonged, struck work demanding an increase in their salaries.
 The strike was considered illegal because the relevant service was declared an essential service by His Excellency the President under the Emergency (Miscellaneous Provisions and Powers) Regulation No. 3 of 1986.
 The Government then decided to treat those who struck work as having vacated their posts and took steps to evict those who occupied Government quarters.
 However, the strike was eventually settled, the notices of vacation of post were withdrawn and those nurses were allowed to resume work without loss of back pay.
-Subsequently, the Cabinet of Ministers decided to award a special ad hoc benefit of two increments to the nurses who were members of a rival trade union i.e., the Public Services United Nurses Union, who had worked during the entirety of the strike period and one increment to the nurses who reported for duty at various later stages.
-The petitioner union challenged the said Cabinet decision on the basis that it was a serious infringement of its members' fundamental right of equality guaranteed under Article 12 of the Constitution.
-His Lordship Justice Wanasundara having noted that an increment in the public service according to the existing rules and regulations has to be earned by a public officer by satisfactory work and conduct during a specified period of time, namely, one year; and any stoppage, postponement or deprivation of an increment has to be in the nature of a penalty consequent to disciplinary action against a public officer; and held that instantly rewarding particular public officers with one or two increments and placing the others at a disadvantage in relation to them, goes against the grain of the existing administrative provisions and the legitimate expectations which public servants entertain based on the principles and policies existing in the Establishments Code and the Administrative Regulations.
-Justice Wanasundara went on to state in the judgment, the following as well;
+Subsequently, the

-10 1988 1 Sri L. R. 229.
+11 1988 1 Sri L. R. 229.